#67: Nicolaia Rips

 Can you recall a moment when you became more aware of your health, or your relationship to it changed?

 My first apartment freshly post-grad was on St. Marks Place in the East Village, beneath a giant protruding three dimensional hot dog.
-The apartment was, if I’m being generous, Frank Loyd Wright-ian in that there were no real distinguishing boundaries between indoors and outdoors.
+The apartment was, if I’m being generous, Frank Loyd Wright-ian in that there were no real distinguishing boundaries between indoors and out.
 If I am being miserly, it was a terrible hovel that ruined my life!!!
 My bedroom was on the ground floor AND streetside, which meant that I was kept up until dawn by noise from tourists and teenage goths, as well as the pungent smells of Crif Dogs, a hot dog joint turned speakeasy beneath me.
 Often I would be out, and instead of going home to sleep the ol’ 8-10 I would think, there’s really no point ending the night now, so I might as well just stay out.

 All of this served as a wake-up call…to go back to sleep.